 To enroll in the Mayborn Graduate Institute’s 15-hour Certificate in Narrative Journalism, candidates will apply to UNT through the Toulouse Graduate School website and will send official transcripts demonstrating completion of a bachelor’s degree.
 The Graduate Record Examination is not required.
 Departmental admission requirements include a resume and two narrative writing samples.
-Please submit these documents to Julie Buchanan in the Mayborn Graduate Institute (MaybornGraduateInstitute@unt.edu) for review.
+Please submit these documents to the graduate academic advisor in the Mayborn Graduate Institute (MaybornGraduateInstitute@unt.edu) for review.
 Call 940-565-4564 for information.

 Choose from the required courses listed below (15 hours):

 - JOUR 5730 Writing, Editing and Publishing for the Literary Market